Bridport: Sport and leisure

 The town's football club is Bridport F.C., known as "The Bees".
 They currently play in the Western Football League Premier Division.
 The club was founded in 1885 and the home ground is St. Mary's Field.
 The town's rugby union club is Bridport RFC.
 Bridport & West Dorset Golf Club is situated atop of the east cliff at West Bay.
 The club has an 18-hole links course, driving range and pitch and putt course.
 Bridport Barracudas Swimming Club is based at Bridport Leisure Centre.
 A Water Polo section has junior and senior teams competing in the Dorset Water Polo League.
 Water Polo matches are held in summer in the outer harbour at West Bay, continuing a tradition dating back to 1898.
 The area also hosts a real tennis court, one of 27 in the UK.
 Hyde court, near the village of Walditch, was renovated and re-opened in 1998 with the aid of a lottery grant.
 Bowling is represented by Bridport Bowling Club, in Priory Lane (flat green outdoors in summer and short mat in winter), and Bridport Indoor Bowling Club in Shoe Lane.

 Notable people

 Notable people connected with Bridport and its environs include Arthur Lee, 1st Viscount Lee of Fareham and rock musician singer-songwriter PJ Harvey, who were born there, as was first-class cricketer William Hounsell.
 American painter John Hubbard was based there in the 1960s and 1970s.
 Writer Tom Sharpe moved to the town in 1978, and socialist musician Billy Bragg lives at nearby Burton Bradstock.
-Restaurateur Mark Hix grew up in Bridport.
+Restaurateur Mark Hix grew up in Bridport and painter George Biles worked there.